Complete intersections in simplicial toric varieties: Ideal-theoretic complete intersection simplicial projective toric varieties and singularities.

 \begin{Theorem} Let $k$ be an algebraically closed field and $X \subset \P_k^{n-1}$ a smooth simplicial projective toric variety.
-Then, $X$ is an ideal-theoretic complete intersection if and only if $X$ is the plane monomial curve defined by \end{Theorem}
+Then, $X$ is an ideal-theoretic complete intersection if and only if $n = 3$ and $X$ is the plane monomial curve defined parametrically by \end{Theorem}